 |Every day||24 Hours|

-The Old Town only has a handful of public restrooms and they are not clean.
+Jakarta’s old town area only has a handful of public restrooms and they are not clean.
 Visitors better use restrooms at the nearby minimarkets or inside the museums.
-The guides can speak English and sometimes French or Dutch, and are friendly too.
-The guides, commonly found in the museums.
-But it can also deliver general information about the Jakarta Old Town.
-Cafés and restaurants are on the edges of Fatahillah Square so they are easy to be found.
+The guides can speak English and sometimes French or Dutch, and friendly too.

 How to Get To Jakarta Old Town

 As for the Transjakarta busway, take Blok M – Kota, PIK – Balai Kota, or Pluit – Tanjung Priok.
-Stop at Kota Transjakarta Shelter and march to Jakarta Old Town by foot for five minutes.
+Stop at Kota Transjakarta shelter and march to Jakarta’s old town by foot for five minutes.
+The bus and train fare is cheap Rp3.000 to Rp3.500 ($.25) for a one-way trip.